eileenchoe/olive/README.md

 ### Functions

 Functions look like immutable variables, and they can take parameters.
-Parameters can have default values.
+Olive allows named and default parameters.

 Functions must have type annotations.
+See section on type annotations for more detail about constructing a function type annotation.
-The compiler will check that the function parameters and return value are of the correct type.
+The compiler will perform static semantic analysis to ensure function parameters and return value are of the correct type.

 ```
 say_hello: string -> void